cdktf/cdktf-provider-googlebeta/docs/googleSqlSourceRepresentationInstance.java.md

 - *Type:* java.lang.String

-The externally accessible IPv4 address for the source database server.
+The IPv4 address and port for the external server, or the the DNS address for the external server.

+If the external server is hosted on Cloud SQL, the port is 5432.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.2.0/docs/resources/google_sql_source_representation_instance#host GoogleSqlSourceRepresentationInstance#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_sql_source_representation_instance#host GoogleSqlSourceRepresentationInstance#host}

 ---